Electronic Textual Editing: The Canterbury Tales and other Medieval Texts [Peter Robinson, De Montfort University]

 While I will concentrate on The Canterbury Tales Project: , it should be emphasized that this is far from being the only editorial project in older English (and, medieval vernacular) literature.
 Indeed, it seems that all the major editorial projects undertaken in this domain over the last decade have a significant computer component: thus the cluster of projects undertaken by Kevin Kiernan, beginning with the Electronic Beowulf: ; the Piers Plowman: archive and other SEENET initiatives associated with Hoyt Duggan; the Middle English Compendium: (itself growing from the digitization of the Middle English Dictionary: ); individual enterprises by Murray McGillivray, Larry Benson, Peter Baker, Graham Caie, the Bestiary project at Aberdeen, the Roman de la Rose project at Johns Hopkins, and many more.
 1

 One could speculate at some length about the reasons for the speed with which scholars working in older areas of English literature have taken up the new technologies.
 One severely practical reason has been the reluctance of traditional publishers to commit to publishing the results of large editorial projects.
-Also, editors of medieval texts rely heavily on manuscript sources, some of which are famous and fascinating objects in their own right (if not beautiful, indeed) and these lend themselves very well to digitization: thus, for instance, the manuscripts published under the ‘Turning the pages’ initiative by the British Library.
+Also, editors of medieval texts rely heavily on manuscript sources, some of which are famous and fascinating objects in their own right (if not beautiful, indeed) and these lend themselves very well to digitization: thus, for instance, the manuscripts published under the ‘Turning the pages’ initiative by the British Library [which has since made a digital version available online (note added 2016-02-20)].
 It is a material help too that all these texts are comprehensively out of copyright (though rights in manuscript images do need to be negotiated with the individual owners).
 Medieval authors are safely dead, and so too are any relatives who might have any copyright interest.
 It is also something of a fortunate chance that at least three of the leading editors of older english texts in the 70s and 80s were fascinated by computers and were among the ‘early adopters’ of the technology: thus Kiernan, Benson and Duggan.

 Proposition 1: The use of computer technology in the making of a particular edition takes place in a particular research context.